The Total Chromatic Quasisymmetric Functions of a Graph: The total chromatic quasisymmetric function of a graph

 Recall that we can also consider the statistic of ascents for graphs with orientations, rather than labelings.
 Moreover, given a simple graph $G=(V,E)$, a labeling $L$ of its vertices induces an acyclic orientation $\gamma_L$ on $G$ by assigning the edge $\{i,j\}\in E$ the orientation $(i,j)$ if $L(i)<L(j)$, and $(j,i)$ otherwise.
 Now, several labelings may yield the same acyclic orientation since $\gamma_L$ only depends on the relative order of the adjacent vertices.
 Therefore, $\chi_G^L(q) = \chi_G^{\gamma_L}(q)$.
 Also, given an orientation $\gamma$, $\chi_G^\gamma(q) = \chi_G^L(q)$ for any labeling $L$ such that $\gamma_L=\gamma$.

-Thus, we can say that while we can define the CQSF of a graph $G$ under any orientation, the acyclic orientations are the ones that reflect the original idea of the CQSF as introduced by Shareshian and Wachs.
+Thus, we can say that while we can define the CQF of a graph $G$ under any orientation, the acyclic orientations are the ones that reflect the original idea of the CQF as introduced by Shareshian and Wachs.
 This leads us to the following definition.

 \begin{defn} Let $G$ be a graph, and let $\Gamma$ be the set of acyclic orientations of $G$.
 Define the \demph{total orientation chromatic quasisymmetric function} of $G$ as

 \end{defn}